This article contains compensated links; please read my disclaimer for more information.

 Best museums to visit in Oslo in winter

 The National Museum – National Gallery is where you will find the famous “Scream” and “Madonna,” among several others, painted by Edvard Munch.
-Norway’s largest public collection of paintings, drawings and sculptures are found in the National Gallery.
-National Gallery is located centrally in Oslo, just off the main street Karl Johan.
+Norway’s most extensive public collection of paintings, drawings and sculptures are found in the National Gallery.
+The Gallery is located centrally in Oslo, just off the main street Karl Johan.
 Check their official site for opening hours.

 Shopping in Oslo

-There are two major annual sales in Oslo – summer sale and winter sale.
-Winter sale starts just after Christmas and increases for full just after the New Year’s.
+There are two annual sales in Oslo – summer sale and winter sale.
+Winter sale starts just after Christmas and increases for full after the New Year’s.
 There are also a few minor sales throughout the year.
 Oslo has a few shopping malls in the city centrum with all the known chain stores.
-However, you will find many charming boutiques that support young and up and coming designers.
-Visit Steen & Strøm Department Store – it has the largest selection of fashion in Oslo and is located just off the main street Karl Johan.
+However, you will find many charming boutiques that support young and up and coming designers as well as known Scandinavian designers in the area of Grunerløkka.
+Visit the Steen & Strøm Department Store – it has the most extensive selection of fashion in Oslo and is located just off the main street Karl Johan.

 Norwegian traditional food you only get in winter

-Every country has some odd food traditions, and types of food and Norway is no different.
-The traditional Christmas food for Oslo area is Roast Pork Belly – Ribbe served with potatoes, sausages, meat cakes and pickled cabbage.
-During December, you can get it served in any restaurant in Oslo, and this traditional dish is typical for Eastern Norway is pretty nice.
+Every country has some odd food traditions, and unique types of food and Norway is no different.
+The traditional Christmas food for the Oslo area is Roast Pork Belly – “Ribbe” served with potatoes, sausages, meat cakes, and pickled cabbage.
+During December, you can get it served in any restaurant in Oslo, and this traditional Eastern Norway Christmas dish is pretty delicious.

-While you are in Oslo in December you should taste Rakfisk – it is a trout which has been salted and fermented from anywhere from two months to a year, being stored in cold temperatures.
+While you are in Oslo in December, you should taste Rakfisk.
+Rakfisk is a trout that has been salted and fermented for a period of anywhere between two months and up to one year, being stored in cold temperatures.
 Then, after some necessary preparation (when the smell is most pungent), it is ready to be consumed.
 Note of caution – you should not eat it if you are pregnant.

-January and February itinerary for Oslo will also be perfect for December.
-But December has a special Christmas spirit I believe you would love to experience.
+Visiting Oslo in January or February will give you the same opportunities as in December.
+But where December can give you a unique Christmas spirit I believe you would love to experience, January and February may treat with beautiful winter weather.
+You will also experience Olso and its attractions in peace as these months are two of the lowest seasons.
 So pick what you like and adjust it to the weather and the time you have to explore.

 I highly recommend you to get Oslo Pass.
 Depending on the length of your stay the pass is available for 24, 48 or 72 hours.
 Oslo Pass gives you free entries to 36 top tourist attractions and museums in Oslo, free access to public transportation in the whole of Olso and some suburbs, and discounts at some restaurants, cafes, and shops.